Today, 29 January 2019, is an exciting day in the world of chemistry.

 This issue is becoming increasingly important in light of our consumption of smartphones, which rely on increasingly-depleted stocks of elements.

 To celebrate the International Year of the Periodic Table of Chemical Elements, the Science Museum is hosting a festival of chemistry, with a series of events and activities to explore the past, present and future of chemistry.
-Find out more here.

 We are interested in collecting items related to the International Year of the Periodic Table (from home-made periodic tables to printed ephemera), preserving these as part of the collection to record worldwide celebrations in 2019.
-If you have items you would like to donate, you can find out more here.